Ferdowsi: Works

-Ferdowsi's Shahnameh is the most popular and influential national epic in Iran and other Persian-speaking nations.
+Ferdowsi's Shahnameh is the most popular and influential national epic in Iran and other Persian-speaking countries.
 The Shahnameh is the only surviving work by Ferdowsi regarded as indisputably genuine.

 He may have written poems earlier in his life but they no longer exist.
 A narrative poem, Yūsof o Zolaykā (Joseph and Zuleika), was once attributed to him, but scholarly consensus now rejects the idea it is his.

 There has also been speculation about the satire Ferdowsi allegedly wrote about Mahmud of Ghazni after the sultan failed to reward him sufficiently.
 Nezami Aruzi, Ferdowsi's early biographer, claimed that all but six lines had been destroyed by a well-wisher who had paid Ferdowsi a thousand dirhams for the poem.
 Introductions to some manuscripts of the Shahnameh include verses purporting to be the satire.
 Some scholars have viewed them as fabricated; others are more inclined to believe in their authenticity.